Tejaswireddyallam/GDPFall2024-Group2/README.md

 Analysed what data we need to seed into sql databases for our tables.

 Today I have intialized Telemedicine application in Android Studio.

+I have explored various telemedicine tech stacks and architectural patterns to initialize the developement of telemedicine application.